 Max Rietkerk – Spatial ecology & global change

-Max develops and tests novel theory for critical transitions and spatial pattern formation in various ecosystems based on spatial ecology.
-His successful approach is a combination of ecosystem specific modelling, data gathering and analysis together with ecosystem generic modelling.
-He uses and validates spatial models with experiments, data collection and the use of existing data sets.
-Highly cited key results include the discoveries of universal spatial organization in various ecosystems associated with critical transitions.
-Also, he discovered the principle of scale-dependent feedback, underlying emergent spatial self-organization in many ecosystems, and he is also part of the team revealing generic early warning signals for critical transitions in complex systems.
-Recently he is coordinating PI of the ERC-Synergy project: Pathways of resilience and evasion of tipping in ecosystems.
+Max develops and tests novel theory for tipping points and spatial pattern formation in ecosystems based on spatial ecology.
+His approach is a combination of ecosystem modelling, data gathering and analysis.
+He uses and validates spatial models with experiments, data collection and existing data sets.
+Highly cited key results include the discoveries of universal spatial organization in ecosystems associated with tipping points as well as with evasion of them.
+Also, he discovered the principle of scale-dependent feedback, underlying emergent spatial self-organization in many ecosystems.
+He is coordinating PI of the ERC-Synergy project RESILIENCE: “Pathways of resilience and evasion of tipping in ecosystems”.
+He is interested too in climate tipping points as large parts of the theory developed is also relevant for those tipping points.